WHAT IS PSYCHOTHERAPY?

 HOW DOES A TYPICAL SESSION GO?

 I first personally came across the healing benefits of psychotherapy for myself whilst struggling to come to terms with life and death issues as a newly qualified doctor in my early twenties.
-That kind, reflective space offered a safe crucible for self awareness, understanding, integration and healing which never left me, and certainly deeply influenced the way my professional and personal life unfolded.
+That kind, reflective space offered a safe crucible for self awareness, understanding, integration and healing which never left me, and certainly deeply influenced the way my personal and professional life unfolded.

-Although trained and qualified as a doctor, I have also been practising as a psychotherapist for 18 years having trained with the Psychosynthesis & Education Trust, and am registered with the United Kingdom Council for Psychotherapy (UKCP).
-I see all sorts of people from many different backgrounds, dealing with a wide variety of personal and professional issues particularly to do with loss, depression, anxiety & anger management; relationship and marital problems, work place issues, and adapting to overwhelming life changes.
-I am registered with the United Kingdom Council of Psychotherapy.
+I have been a practising psychotherapist for 25 years.
+I trained with the Psychosynthesis & Education Trust, and am registered with the United Kingdom Council for Psychotherapy (UKCP).
+I see people from many different backgrounds who are dealing with a wide variety of personal and professional issues particularly to do with loss, depression, anxiety & anger management; relationship and marital problems, work place issues, and adapting to overwhelming life changes.

 My details are also registered with:-